pawap90/scrollable-cli/README.md

-Make scrollable areas with ANSI support on the terminal.
+Create independent scrollable areas with ANSI support in the terminal.

 ## Install